TongZhu-Ellen/first-service/README.md

 - Password security:
   - Stored using **bcrypt** hashing
   - Passwords are never stored in plain text, ensuring basic security

+- Swagger / API Documentation Support
+  - The project integrates Swagger, allowing APIs to be accessed and tested directly in the browser
+  - All CRUD endpoints are documented, including request bodies, response examples, and HTTP methods

 ---